hapijs/hapi/docs/API.md

     - `basePath` - a base path used as prefix for `path` and `partialsPath`.
 No default.
     - `layout` - if set to `true`, layout support is enabled.
 The layout template name must be 'layout.ext' where 'ext' is the engine's extension.
       Defaults to `false`.
     - `layoutKeyword` - the key used by the template engine to denote where primary template content should go.
-Defaults to `content`.
+Defaults to `'content'`.
     - `encoding` - the text encoding used by the templates when reading the files and outputing the result.
-Defaults to `utf-8`.
+Defaults to `'utf-8'`.
     - `isCached` - if set to `false`, templates will not be cached (thus will be read from file on every use).
 Defaults to `true`.
     - `allowAbsolutePaths` - if set to `true`, allows absolute template paths passed to `request.reply.view()`.
 Defaults to `false`.
     - `allowInsecureAccess` - if set to `true`, allows template paths passed to `request.reply.view()` to contain '../'.
 Defaults to `false`.
     - `compileOptions` - options object passed to the engine's compile function.
 Defaults to empty options `{}`.
     - `runtimeOptions` - options object passed to the returned function from the compile operation.
 Defaults to empty options `{}`.
     - `contentType` - the content type of the engine results.
-Defaults to `text/html`.
+Defaults to `'text/html'`.

 ### `Server` methods